Anachoretic/Asus-TUF-Linux/optimization-and-troubleshooting/gaming-on-linux.md

 {% hint style="tip" %}
 Check ProtonDB for useful launch options or configuration tweaks.
 The community often shares helpful info for getting specific games working.
 {% endhint %}

-This guide is split into two sections:

-1. **Steam Games**
-2. **Non-Steam Games**

-{% hint style="warning" %}
-Make sure your GPU drivers are properly installed before continuing.
-NVIDIA users should install the proprietary driver.
-For AMD, the open-source Mesa drivers are usually sufficient.
-{% endhint %}

 ## Steam Games: